damianhakert/damianhakert.github.io/source/_posts/2016-04-06-git-contributors-summit.markdown

 image_title: '/images/unsplash/notes.jpg'
 ---

 At GitLab, we’re really proud to support the open source projects which underpin our service.
 Obviously, Git is a main part of absolutely everything we do.
 We recently sponsored [Git Merge](http://git-merge.com/#sponsors), an event organized by GitHub and sponsored by Atlassian, Bloomberg, Compose, SAP, and of course, GitLab.
 Even competitive organizations must work together to improve upon and negotiate the direction of key open source software.
-On the day before GitMerge, we joined the Git Contributors Summit to discuss the direction of the project and new developments.
+On the day before GitMerge, we joined the Git Merge Core Contributors Summit to discuss the direction of the project and new developments.
 Here are some notes from this event.

 <!--more-->